 The Response to Intervention/Multi-Tiered Support Team meets monthly to analyze and synthesize data and review the progress of Tier III identified students.
 Students not making adequate progress toward grade-level expectations and standards, or any students not showing improvement in Tier II, are identified and referred to Tier III.
-The Tier III students in grades K-5 are provided with pull-out services by an interventionist for the particular area of deficiency.
-These interventionists use the Journeys Tool Kit for intervention.
-These pull-outs are conducted thrice per week for 30 minutes, and usually one on one.
-The students that meet in a small group for Tier III do so in a group no larger than 3 students.

-Tier III students in grades 6-8 receive 30 minutes of differentiated reading instruction three times a week.
+Tier III students receive 30 minutes of differentiated reading instruction three times a week.
 The students are pulled by an interventionist from their electives, not to include intensive classes or other Tier II/III related instructional blocks.
 The CPS team makes instructional decisions based on student data results.
 The interventionists use iReady, CARS and STARS to meet the needs of the different Tier III students.
-The Rtl team meets monthly to review and monitor students' progress in Tier III intervention.
+The RtI team meets monthly to review and monitor students' progress in Tier III intervention.
 The school will continue to utilize this process and make any necessary adaptations in order to ensure the success of our students and as research dictates to continue the use of best practices towards providing quality and effective interventions.

+H. Explain the charter school's current process to implement an Early Warning

+System (EWS).

-- H. Explain the charter school's current process to implement an Early Warning System (EWS). - Describe how the charter school obtains the data and how often the EWS data is updated to reflect student improvement. - Provide an in-depth description of the additional interventions provided to students identified on the Early Warning System with a focus on attendance, behavior, Level 1 and 2 students, students performing below grade level, and students exhibiting two or more indicators.
+• Describe how the charter school obtains the data and how often the EWS data is updated to reflect student improvement.

+• Provide an in-depth description of the additional interventions provided to students identified on the Early Warning System with a focus on attendance, behavior, Level 1 and 2 students, students performing below grade level, and students exhibiting two or more indicators.

 The Early Warning System facilitates the identification of students struggling with grade-level expectations, performing below proficiency on state assessments, displaying repeated patterns of non-attendance/truancy, and with behavior concerns.
-Using the EWS list accessible through BASIS, Somerset Preparatory Academy Charter School at North Lauderdale monitors students according to the indicators they have exhibited.
+Using the EWS list accessible through BASIS, Somerset Preparatory Academy Charter High School at North Lauderdale monitors students according to the indicators they have exhibited.
 Students with patterns of non-attendance are addressed via parent conferences and correspondence with the families.
 Letters are sent to the parents notifying them of Broward County Schools Attendance Policies, the importance of attendance and the potential consequences these patterns may have.
 Students on the EWS List for academic or behavior concerns are monitored through the use of Tier 1 strategies in the classrooms.
 It is important to note that the majority of the students identified in the EWS are students already identified as Tier II or Tier III via our MTSS/RTI system and are receiving intervention and monitoring.
-Those that are not already receiving support in this manner are monitored by the Rtl Designee and their progress is discussed at the monthly CPS meetings where the team then determines if further intervention is required.
+Those that are not already receiving support in this manner are monitored by the RtI Designee and their progress is discussed at the monthly CPS meetings where the team then determines if further intervention is required.
 Their progress is monitored and discussed in the monthly CPS meetings to determine if the student needs additional intervention.

-Section 3: EDUCATIONAL PROGRAM IMPLEMENTATION
+Attachments Section 3: EDUCATIONAL PROGRAM IMPLEMENTATION